MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/microsoft-store.md

 ![The additional UI with URL and page title when the app is redirected to another domain](./microsoft-store-images/locale-redirection-additional-ui.png)

-#### Domain redirection with browser-installed PWAs
+#### Domain redirection with PWAs installed from the browser

 A Web App Manifest is tied to a single domain.
 However, some PWAs use locale-specific domains for their customers in specific regions of the globe.
-When visiting the PWA in a web browser, customers are seamlessly transitioned from the principal domain (for example, contoso.com) to a locale-specific domain (for example, contoso.co.ke), because the redirect happens during initial load of that website.
+When visiting the PWA in a web browser, customers are seamlessly transitioned from the principal domain (for example, `contoso.com`) to a locale-specific domain (for example, `contoso.co.ke`), because the redirect happens during initial load of that website.

 Customers who install the PWA from Microsoft Edge would therefore install the PWA from the locale-specific domain.
 Subsequent launches of the PWA go directly to that locale-specific domain, instead of first going to the principal domain.